If you’re sick

-If you have cold or flu symptoms you should stay home, and call your doctor or Healthline on 0800 358 5453 for advice about getting tested.
+If you have cold or flu symptoms we recommend you stay home, and call your doctor or Healthline on 0800 358 5453 for advice about getting tested.

 - shortness of breath